WillBuik/haskel-openfolder/Readme.md

 To install the bundle, create a folder at "%userprofile%\.vs\Extensions" and extract the contents of the bundle to it.
 You will need to restart VS. For more details about adding TextMate bundles to Visual Studio check out https://aka.ms/vs-addtmbundle.

+## Known Issues

+* You will need to close and re-open the folder the first time you build to select hello.exe in the debug dropdown menu.
+* You will need to close and re-open the folder each time rebuild if you previously cleaned the folder.